The Klarna Product Page Dataset: Web Element Nomination with Graph Neural Networks and Large Language Models: Limitations

-\textbf{Demanding ground truth.} One shortcoming of the experiments is that far from all elements have a ground truth label.
+One shortcoming of the \DatasetName\ is that far from all elements have a ground truth label.
 We only have one label per class per page, which makes the results slightly pessimistic.
-In reality, a click event on several elements in the \emph{buy button} (e.g. the button itself and the label containing the button text) could generate the same result.
+In reality, a click event on several elements in the \emph{buy button} (e.g. the button itself and the node containing the button text) could generate the same result.
 Thus, there are several acceptable nominations in practice.
 The \emph{single label per element type} issue reduces the number of positive training examples in the training set and increases the difficulty of the nomination task.
 While this results in a lower overall accuracy than what would be achieved in practice, it should not affect the comparison between methods.

-Furthermore, perfectly annotating all nodes of each element in a dataset of this size is very challenging.
-It would require substantial web-development knowledge and considerably more time spent per label.
+Furthermore, perfectly annotating all nodes of each element in a dataset of this size is very challenging, and would require substantial web-development knowledge.
 An approach for reducing the stringency of the evaluation would be to check the content of nominated elements.
 Still, this is not appropriate for action elements and requires resilient content extraction heuristics for all considered classes.

-\textbf{Computational constraints.} Due to computational limitations, we were unable to train LSTM-BiE and LSTM-Bi with text as part of the input features on the datasets with $10,000$ pages.
-For the same reason, further feature engineering and hyperparameter tuning are beyond the scope of this paper.
-The features used are relevant enough to compare the algorithms' expected performance and offer equal footing to all algorithms.
-The large computational cost also means we, unfortunately, can not detail confidence intervals in our performance measurements.